-Similar to the resistive pull up and resistive pull down modes except the pin is always in series with a resistor.
-The high data state is pull up while the low data state is pull down.
+Similar to the resistive pull-up and resistive pull-down modes except the pin is always in series with a resistor.
+The high data state is pull-up while the low data state is pull-down.
 This mode is most often used when other signals that may cause shorts can drive the bus.
+Resistive pull-up and pull-down are not available with SIO in regulated output mode.